cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - F, a finite field of characteristic p and order q = p^m.
 - L = ceil((ceil(log2(p)) + k) / 8), where k is the security
   parameter of the cryptosystem (e.g., k = 128).
-- HKDF-Extract-H is the HKDF-Extract function of RFC5869 instantiated with hash function H.
-- HKDF-Expand-H is the HKDF-Expand function of RFC5869 instantiated with hash function H.
+- HKDF-Extract and HKDF-Expand are as defined in {{RFC5869}}, instantiated with the hash function H.

 Inputs:
 - msg is the message to hash.